 Italy's rich football history is not only defined by the legends who have brought honour to the country but also by the stunning stadiums that have shaped the sport.
 Stadio Olimpico, which has been the home stadium for both Roma and the Italian national team since 1953, exemplifies the progress Italy has made in constructing world-class stadiums from scratch.

 Before the 1990 World Cup, Stadio Olimpico was demolished to be rebuilt ahead of the biggest football showcase.
-It hosted five matches, including the final game of the tournament.
-The venue has also hosted several other high-profile football contests such as the European Championship in 1980 and cup finals.
+It hosted five matches, including the final.
+The venue has also hosted several other high-profile football contests, such as the European Championship in 1980 and cup finals.

 Other tournaments that have been held at Stadio Olimpico are the Six Nations Championship and UEFA Champions League, most notably the 2009 UCL final in which Barcelona edged out Manchester United with a 2-0 scoreline.